dotnet/csharplang/proposals/pointer-null-coalescing.md

 > If `A` exists and is not a nullable type, reference type or pointer type, a compile-time error occurs.

+Currently the rules for `??=` do not prohibit pointer types; however, the operator was not implemented like that.

 ## Drawbacks